 - Discounts & tax savings are usually available to help cover your costs

-The average total gastric sleeve cost without insurance is $19,000 but can be as low as $10,000 for some practices.
-That drops to around $3,500 with insurance (see the section above).
+The average total gastric sleeve cost without insurance is $19,000 but can be as low as $10,000 at some practices.
+That drops to around $3,500 or less with insurance (see the section above).

 While surgery can be expensive, the good news is that: